optilude/corejet.core/README.txt

  * The "Given" clause is optional, but must come first in a scenario
  * The "When" clause is required, and must come before the "Then" clause
  * The "Then"" clause is also required
- * An "And" clause can come after any "Given", "When" or "Then", but not first.
+ * An "And" or "But" clause can come after any "Given", "When" or "Then", but not first.

 .. _corejet.recipe.testrunner: http://pypi.python.org/pypi/corejet.recipe.testrunner
 .. _corejet.testrunner: http://pypi.python.org/pypi/corejet.testrunner